scorley627/todo-list/README.md

 # todo-list

-A todo list to demonstrate OOP concepts.
+A todo list to demonstrate and practice recently learned JavaScript.